MaxPiLab/handson-iot-raspberrypi/doc/rpi_gpio.md

  ### 2. Pin numbering

 There are two ways of numbering the IO pins on a Raspberry Pi within RPi.GPIO.
-The first is using the **BOARD** numbering system.
-This refers to the pin numbers on the P1 header of the Raspberry Pi board.
-The advantage of using this numbering system is that your hardware will always work, regardless of the board revision of the RPi.
-You will not need to rewire your connector or change your code.

-The second numbering system is the BCM numbers.
-This is a lower level way of working - it refers to the channel numbers on the
-Broadcom SOC.
-You have to always work with a diagram of which channel number goes to which pin on the RPi board.
-Your script could break between revisions of Raspberry Pi boards.
+The **GPIO.BOARD** option specifies that you are referring to the pins by the number of the pin the plug - i.e the numbers printed on the board (e.g. P1) and in the middle of the diagrams below.
+The **GPIO.BCM** option means that you are referring to the pins by the **Broadcom SOC channel** number, these are the numbers after "GPIO" in the green rectangles around the outside of the below diagrams:

 To specify which you are using using (mandatory):